-Recently, I have been working on predicting conversational behavior (mainly what people will say) in longitudinal dialog using insights from psycholinguistic, stylometric, and pragmatic analysis of conversations.
+I have been working on predicting conversational behavior (mainly what people will say) in longitudinal dialog using insights from conversation.
 I am more broadly interested in dialog systems and personalization.
 I have been looking into ways to create personalized language models when different volumes of data and different types of metadata are available.
-In the past, I have worked on language modeling, parsing, and sentiment analysis.
+In the past, I have also worked on parsing, and sentiment analysis.
 Recently, I've been looking for ways to apply natural language processing to help reduce anxiety surrounding COVID-19, mitigate bias in language models, and how to customize language models for mental health and misinformation applications.

 Bee Focused - Versatile personal task management software that is simple to use.
 It currently includes functionality for creating hierarchies of tasks, viewing and sorting completed tasks, and adding notes, which are searchable.
 Searchable notes make it an effective research or personal notebook.

 Expressive Interviewing - The ongoing COVID-19 pandemic has raised concerns for many regarding personal and public health implications, financial security and economic stability.
 Alongside many other unprecedented challenges, there are increasing concerns over social isolation and mental health.
 This tool is a conversational system that draws on ideas from motivational interviewing and expressive writing.
 I have a number of ideas I want to implement as features in this site.
 I am working on expanding the number of topics that users can discuss, including a general conversation feature and a diary feature.
 I want users to be able to track mood or other indicators on a daily basis and to see how these correlate with summaries of their writing.
 I also would like to implement different speaking styles and personalities for the interviewer with the goal of building rapport with the user.